Areas of Expertise

-Hear her discuss decolonization, extinction, the Anthropocene, and wildlife conservation with the sound artists Island Songs (Nicolas Perret & Silvia Ploner) on their soundscape project YNK, which was featured in the Documenta 14 art exhibition radio program and broadcasted in Berlin on SAVVY-Funk, in Kassel on FM, and streamed internationally online on Deutschlandfunkkulture.
+Hear her discuss decolonization, extinction, the Anthropocene, and wildlife conservation with the sound artists Island Songs (Nicolas Perret & Silvia Ploner) on their soundscape project YNK, which was featured in the Documenta 14 art exhibition radio program and broadcast in Berlin on SAVVY-Funk, in Kassel on FM, and streamed internationally online on Deutschlandfunkkulture.

 - Gender: Animals, Macmillan Interdisciplinary Handbooks.
 Farmington Hills, MI: Macmillan Reference USA.
 2017.